niguelchaos/dit192-team-4-visitor-app/backend/README.md

 npm install
 ```

-## Start the server with auto-restarts for development
+## Start the backend with auto-restarts for development

-Automatically restarts your server if you save any changes to local files.
+Automatically restarts your backend if you save any changes to local files.

 ```bash
 npm run dev
 ```

-## Start the server
+## Start the backend

 ```bash
 npm start